 4 tbsp lemon juice

 Optional: Add a handful of finely chopped black olives.

-- Preheat the oven to 190 degrees celcius.
-Bake the aubergines whole and unpealed for 50 minutes.
+- Preheat the oven to 190 degrees Celcius.
+Bake the aubergines whole and unpeeled for 50 minutes.

 - Peel the aubergines, and place the flesh in a bowl.
 Mash well and then mix in all the other ingredients.